North-West T-way: Criticisms

 The T-way and its operations has come under criticism in several areas.
 Even before its opening, the Roads & Traffic Authority was criticised for its lack of planning and broken promises on the T-way's construction.
 Parramatta Council complained during construction that noise walls had not been built next to the homes of residents who lived along the T-way route, causing them distress.
 The planned cycleway alongside the T-way was not built in its entire length, and included a large deviation which Council complained would erode the cycleway's effectiveness.
 After the opening of the first stage of the T-way, a local cycle advocacy group identified a large gap in the cycleway, potentially compromising cyclists' safety.
 Some local residents had their backyards destroyed.

 On the opening of the initial route several other problems were raised.
 Comments were made concerning the initial patronage of the T-way.
 While the State Government refused to say how many people used the T-way in its first week, a local newspaper discovered that the commuter carpark attracted as few as ten cars a day in the first week of operation.
 Another local newspaper reported a traffic barrier separating vehicles from the busway at Westmead railway station was causing accidents.

-On 12 April 2007, the Roads & Traffic Authority quietly scrapped the bus priority system that would have given buses priority at all at-grade intersections.
+On 12 April 2007, the Roads & Traffic Authority scrapped the bus priority system that would have given buses priority at all at-grade intersections.
 The decision was criticised as eliminating the main advantage of the T-way and not entice commuters back to public transport.
 Bus operators expected better patronage once the toll on the Lane Cove Tunnel came into effect.